Turkey convicts former pro-Kurdish party officials over 2014 Kobani protests | Law-Order

 Thirty-seven people died in the 2014 protests, which were triggered by accusations that Turkey's army stood by as the ultra-hardline Islamic State militants besieged Kobani, a Syrian border town in plain view of Turkey.
 Many other senior HDP figures were convicted among a total of 108 defendants, charged with 29 offences including homicide and harming the unity of the Turkish state.
 Some of the defendants were acquitted.
 The HDP denied the charges.

 Facing the prospect of closure, the HDP regrouped last year under the banner of the DEM Party, parliament's third-largest party.
-Among the defendants was Sirri Sureyya Onder, a deputy speaker of the Turkish parliament from the pro-Kurdish DEM Party, who was chairing general assembly sessions in parliament this week.
+Among the defendants was Sirri Sureyya Onder, a deputy speaker of the Turkish parliament from the DEM Party.
 Onder was acquitted by the court.

 Ankara accuses HDP of ties to the militant Kurdistan Workers Party (PKK), which is deemed a terrorist group by Turkey, the United States and European Union.
 The HDP denies having any connections with terrorism.
 The PKK launched an insurgency against the Turkish state in 1984 and more than 40,000 people have been killed in the conflict.
 A peace process between Ankara and the PKK fell apart in 2015 and in a subsequent crackdown on the HDP, thousands of its officials and members have been arrested and jailed.